 Cats have strange habits surrounding food.
-Chief among these inexplicable actions is burying and hiding meals or snacks.
-Felines meow to announce hunger, then your cat covers or buries the food.
+Chief among these actions is burying and hiding meals or snacks.
+Felines meow to announce hunger, and then your cat covers or buries the food.

 Hiding and burying food is a common feline behavior.
 It’s usually harmless.
-If you’re keen to train your cat out of the habit, we’ll provide some advice and tips to discourage this from happening.
+If you’re keen to train your cat out of the habit, we’ll provide some advice and tips to discourage it.

 - 1 Why Do Cats Cover Uneaten Food?

-- 2 Is My Cat Saving Their Leftover Food for Later?
+- 2 Is My Cat Saving Her Leftover Food for Later?

-- 3 My Cat Eats Their Food Then Scratches Their Bowl
+- 3 My Cat Eats Her Food Then Scratches Their Bowl

-- 4 My Cat Buries Their Food Without Eating
+- 4 My Cat Buries Her Food Without Eating

-- 5 My Cat Eats Some of Their Food and Buries the Rest
+- 5 My Cat Eats Some of Her Food and Buries the Rest

 - 6 My Cat Asks for Food Then Buries it